Two National Guard members were tasked with serving the nation. One is dead as the other fights for his life after shooting

 Sarah Beckstrom

+Beckstrom, of Summersville, West Virginia, began her service on June 26, 2023, and was assigned to the 863rd Military Police Company, 111th Engineer Brigade, West Virginia Army National Guard.

+Those who knew her described someone who was filled with love and cared deeply about her community, which was exemplified in the work she did for the National Guard and her job at a behavioral health center.

-Hoping others could spend Thanksgiving home, Beckstrom had volunteered to work in DC over the holiday.
+Hoping others could spend Thanksgiving at home, Beckstrom had volunteered to work in DC over the holiday.

-“She volunteered, as did many of those guardsmen and women, so other people could be home with their families, yet now their families are in hospital rooms with them while they are fighting for their lives,” Attorney General Pam Bondi told Fox News on Thursday.
+“She volunteered, as did many of those guardsmen and women, so other people could be home with their families,” Attorney General Pam Bondi told Fox News on Thursday.

-Beckstrom, of Summersville, West Virginia, first began her service on June 26, 2023, and was assigned to the 863rd Military Police Company, 111th Engineer Brigade, West Virginia Army National Guard.

 Even before joining the military, she had “always demonstrated the strength, character, and commitment that make our school and community proud,” according to Webster County High School in Upperglade, where she graduated in 2023.

-Her father was next to her on Thanksgiving, facing the severity of his daughter’s condition before she died, according to The New York Times.

-“I’m holding her hand right now,” Gary Beckstrom told the Times by phone.
+Since January, Beckstrom worked as a community engagement specialist at the behavioral health center Seneca Health Services, which showed, along with her position with the National Guard, “how she had a desire to be a part of the solutions,” the company’s CEO Marcie Vaughan said.

+“It takes compassion, courage, and discipline to serve in any section or area of the armed forces and Sarah had all of those qualities and more,” she said.

-Adam Carr, who said he dated Beckstrom for six years, called her a “loving, caring person” who “had a huge heart.”
-They grew apart during her time in Washington, DC, and broke up about a month ago, he said.
+Adam Carr, a former boyfriend who dated Beckstrom for six years, called her a “loving, caring person” who “had a huge heart,” which was clear even in the little things she did for him.

 “She would make lunch for me in the morning, I’d get up by the crack of the dawn and it’s still dark and she’d be out there in the kitchen making some sandwiches, throwing in some chips, asking what type of fruit I wanted,” Carr said.
 “I told her not to worry about it, and she would still get up for it anyways, even though she’s got work in a few hours and could be sleeping.”